tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 300 * 2.5 = 750
 ```

-This can't be a coincidence so the increase in latency is probably caused by the pool reaching its limit of workers.
+This suggests a potential relationship between the latency observed and the pool boy configuration.
+The increase in latency may be caused by the pool reaching its limit of workers.

 The following work in this was derived from Boon's insight, [click to see in more detail](https://github.com/bbc/belfrage/pull/451#discussion_r440995039)